Cyb3rGhoul/Hybrid-ML-Code-log-analysis/README.md

 # Smart AI Dashboard for Log Analysis

-This project was developed during my **Summer 2025 Internship with HPE (Hewlett Packard Enterprise)** as part of a comprehensive log analysis solution.
+This project was developed during my **Summer 2025 Internship with HPE (Hewlett Packard Enterprise)** as part of CTY (Catch them young) program.
 This repository contains the **ML model component** of the Smart AI Dashboard, which uses a hybrid Regex + SVM approach for timestamp extraction and log analysis.

 ## Project Overview